First things first: What is abandonment rate in the call center and how is it measured and expressed?

 Are you measuring your AR accurately?

-But before we get into the nitty gritty of how to reduce abandonment rate in the call center, take a moment to examine whether you are accurately measuring your abandonment rate in the first place.
+But before we get into the nitty-gritty of how to reduce the abandonment rate in the call center, take a moment to examine whether you are accurately measuring your abandonment rate in the first place.

-The number of callers abandoning their query during the IVR phase of the call can be important to keep an eye on.
-Lastly, be sure not to double-count calls that are transferred from one agent or department to another.
+The number of callers abandoning their queries during the IVR phase of the call can be important to keep an eye on.
+Lastly, be sure not to double-count calls transferred from one agent or department to another.
 Doing so artificially enhances your abandonment rate, giving a misleading interpretation of your metrics.
-Again, CRM software that is properly configured can help you track individual calls and callers to avoid this mistake.
+Again, properly configured CRM software can help you track individual calls and callers to avoid this mistake.